ys7yoo/PiTutorial/README.md

 ![image of pull down register](images/pulldown.png)

 ## Overview
-Today, we will make a thing that interact with the envorinment.
+Today, we will make a thing that interact with the envorinment through GPIO.

 ![image of thing](images/thing.png)